scribe-public/sample-policies/docs/v2/initiatives/rules/sarif/verify-tool-evidence.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Confirms the SARIF report originates from the correct scanning tool, ensuring the evidence is trustworthy.

 ## Description
 This rule checks the `tool` field in the SARIF evidence to verify that it matches the expected scanner